-Our auto metal fabrication school provides training in metal joining and welding techniques such as electric arc welding, oxyacetylene welding, and shielded metal arc welding.
-Students will also learn spray painting equipment handling, operation, and care.
+Our auto metal fabrication/welding school provides training in metal joining and welding techniques such as electric arc welding, oxyacetylene welding, and shielded metal arc welding.
+The automotive paint school students also learn handling, operation, and care of spray-painting equipment.

 The department instructors train students on masking techniques, surface preparation, preparing sprayable materials, preparation and application of different consistencies of paints and primers.

 New England Institute of Technology participates in the Ford Maintenance and Light Repair (MLR) program, including Ford Service Technician Specialty Training (STST) in the following areas:

 - Brake Systems

 - Steering and Suspension

 - Chassis & Maintenance

 After graduating from the auto fabrication school, students meet the requirements for the Ford MLR certification.

 NEIT also participates in the Mopar Career Automotive Program (CAP) LOCAL curriculum, designed and developed by Fiat Chrysler Automotive (FCA) Performance Institute for colleges.
 The curriculum includes a variety of web-based self-study and instructor-led courses and covers two levels:

 Level 0: It provides the basic training, including the technician’s role in the dealership, new vehicle prep, FCA online systems, and the use of diagnostic scan tools.